 Hookworm eggs can infect cats by either being ingested (commonly when grooming their paws), burrowing through the skin, or eating prey that has been infected.
 Kittens may also become infected via their mother's milk.
 Humans can not be infected internally, but larvae can burrow into the skin and cause skin infection.

 We hope this article has proved informative!
 Please contact the team at Wellesley if you have any further questions or concerns about external and internal parasites in cats.
 We recommend you take the time to talk in detail with one of our licensed veterinarians.
 They will provide the best suggestions and strategies for your pet.
-For an appointment, please contact us at 416-966-1830 or click the button below.
+For an appointment, please contact us at 416-966-1830.